renatabiniek/writing-room/README.md

 [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/)

-Inititally, there was a contrast issue found between font colour on footer button and the fall back background colour of the button.
+Initially, there was a contrast issue found between font colour on footer button and the fall back background colour of the button.
 I've changed the background to white, and the final result is:

 *No automated color contrast issues found on the webpage tested*